cloudmesh-community/hid-sp18-417/project-code/API/flask/readme.md

 ```
 The noteworthy specs are `replicas` and `port`.
 Flask by default hits port 5000 so the same is retained in the deploment as well

+## Automation:
+  A Makefile is provided for the automation of the task:

+  - Build the image and deploy to kubernetes cluster already up and running:
+        ``build-deploy-all``

+  - Clean the Docker image and processes:
+        ```docker-clean```

+VIDEO DEMONSTARTION:

+A video demonstartion of the project is provided [video](https://www.youtube.com/watch?v=ilQ54AXBCEM).

 ACKNOWLEDGEMENT:

 Found this useful repo by Scott S Lowe on Flask-python api deployment to kubectl cluster.
 It helped me understand the delpoyment structure better.